 Third class meeting.
-Some students share results of their cha-cha experiments from the previous weeks class.
-An exploration of the Pulfrich Effect (first described and demonstrated by stereographic researcher Carl Pulfrich in 1922) and its relation to the cha-cha and wiggle method of stereogram creation.
+We will take up where we left off last week and jump into shooting cha-cha process images using Masuji Suto’s smartphone apps for Android and iOS mobile device apps, 3DSteroid, and i3DSteroid.
+We will explore the various viewing and image saving options with those apps, finally moving on to a brief workshop on the use of Suto’s StereoPhoto Maker via the Parallels virtual machine for Windows 10 on the Mac.
+Students will load cha-cha shot stereo pairs and learn to adjust and output the resulting stereoscopic pairs in various formats.exploration of the Pulfrich Effect (first described and demonstrated by stereographic researcher Carl Pulfrich in 1922) and its relation to the cha-cha and wiggle method of stereogram creation.
 A performance demonstrating Pulfrich’s pendulum experiment, followed by a viewing of Todd E. Gaul’s classic video, Demonstration of the Pulfrich Effect: NC State Fair.
 Viewing of many other examples including Jim Ellis‘ Pulfrich 3D work, Scroggins Beach, and my first CG animation film, 1921>1989 which was created to be stereoscopic, but for which only the left eye render exists.
 Elements in Santiago Caicedo’s film Moving Still (Moving Still cross-eye) were shot from a moving train in order to exploit stereoscopic motion parallax to create a hybrid live action and stereoscopic CG animation film.
 The extraction of stereoscopic pairs from that lateral motion of the train is directly related to both the cha-cha method of shooting 3D images and the Pulfrich Effect.
 A diagrammatic breakdown of his process is available in French (auto-translatable into rough English via Google translate) on his 2008 website.
 Please note that in his diagrams C.G. refers to Caméra Gauche (left camera) and C.D. refers to Caméra Droite (right camera).
 Norman McLaren also used a technique based on a variant of Pulfrich’s discovery wherein he used a one frame temporal offset of filmed oscilloscope Lissajou patterns to construct the left and right frames in his optically printed 1951 stereoscopic film Around is Around.
 We may also have a look at the use of the School of Film/Video Mark Roberts Motion Control S3 Stereoscopic Stepper via Dragonframe and a F/V Stop Motion Animation kit with MacBook and Canon 7D DSL camera.
-If preparations permit, Stephen Goza and I will demo it for students who are particularly interested in stop motion animation in 3D.

 Working in the F105 CG Lab ca.1989 with a Wavefront Preview Cross-Eye Wireframe of 1921>1989